rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ## Command Execution

-RunDeck supports two modes of execution: *ad-hoc* commands and *Job*.
+RunDeck supports two modes of execution: *ad-hoc commands* and *Job*.

-An _ad hoc_ command is any system command or shell script executed via the command dispatcher.
-Ad hoc commands can be executed via a command line utility named <code>dispatch</code> or as a Job run from the graphical console.
+An *ad-hoc command* is any system command or shell script executed via the command dispatcher.
+Ad hoc commands can be executed via a command line utility named <code>dispatch</code> or run from the graphical console.

-A _Job_ specifies a sequence of one or more command invocations that can be run once (i.e, is temporary) or named and stored for later use.
+A *Job* specifies a sequence of one or more command invocations that can be run once (i.e, is temporary) or named and stored for later use.
 Stored jobs can be started via the shell tool, <code>run</code>, and their progress checked with <code>rd-queue</code>.